angular/angular/aio/content/guide/attribute-directives.md

 {@a input}
 ### Binding to an _@Input_ property

-Notice the `@Input` !{_decorator}.
+Notice the `@Input` decorator.
 It adds metadata to the class that makes the directive's `highlightColor` property available for binding.

 It's called an *input* property because data flows from the binding expression _into_ the directive.
 Without that input metadata, Angular rejects the binding; see [below](guide/attribute-directives#why-input "Why add @Input?") for more about that.

 Try it by adding the following directive binding variations to the `AppComponent` template:

 <code-example path="attribute-directives/src/app/app.component.1.html" linenums="false" title="src/app/app.component.html (excerpt)" region="color-1">